 Telstra finally increased the line rental price one too many times.
 At $30/month, it was not worth the expense of keeping a separate Fax line, even though my ADSL ran over that line.
-So after a few months switching over my ADSL (the net result of which will mean I will be paying a fifth the price for five times the bandwidth!), it was time to cancel my Fax landline and find a Fax to email (Fax2Email) gateway instead.
+So after a few months switching over my ADSL (the net result of which will mean I will be paying a fifth the price for five times the bandwidth), it was time to cancel my Fax landline and find a Fax to email (Fax2Email) gateway instead.

 A quick trip to Google Australia, search for “Internet Fax”, restricted to Australian sites, and paying close attention to sponsored links and reviews, lead to a number of potential services: